What is CRM and why is it important

-Custom fields and forms – There is a big chance that you have some kind of WordPress-based form on your WordPress site where people can sign up for your mailing list or where they can create a free account.
-This is the perfect place to capture leads and add them automatically to your CRM system.
-By using Users Insights as a WordPress CRM solution, you will have the data directly in your CRM.
+Custom fields and forms – There is a big chance you have some WordPress-based form on your WordPress site where people can sign up for your mailing list or create a free account.
+This is the perfect place to capture leads and add them to your CRM system automatically.
+Using Users Insights as a WordPress CRM solution, you will have the data directly in your CRM.

-Data generated by you or your staff – You as an admin, as well as your staff, also have the ability to add data about your users.
-Depending on your setup, this can be user notes, user groups or some other type of custom field.
+Data generated by you or your staff – You, as an admin, as well as your staff, also have the ability to add data about your users.
+Depending on your setup, this can be user notes, user groups, or another custom field type.

-One of the most popular and useful features of a CRM system is the ability to categorize and organize your customers according to different criteria.
+One of a CRM system’s most popular and useful features is the ability to categorize and organize your customers according to different criteria.
 The goal is to get an organized and categorized list of your customers and leads.

-The custom user group feature allows you to create your own user groups and organize your customers in different groups based on particular criteria.
-This approach to organizing contacts (potential customers) and customers is called lead scoring.
-Lead scoring and management is a systematic approach to qualify contacts based on their potential to purchase in order to determinate the priority of contact.
-The output of lead management processes is a qualified, scored and prioritized contact list that gives your employees a clear picture of potential opportunities.
+The custom user group feature allows you to create your own user groups and organize your customers into different groups based on particular criteria.
+Lead scoring is called this approach to organizing contacts (potential customers) and customers.
+Lead scoring and management is a systematic approach to qualify contacts based on their potential to purchase in order to determine the priority of contact.
+The output of lead management processes is a qualified, scored, and prioritized contact list that gives your employees a clear picture of potential opportunities.

 You can create custom user groups via the User Groups menu under the Users Insights plugin.
-When you create the user groups, you can also select a group color for better visual recognition.
-Once the user group is created, you can assign a user to it by clicking on the edit button in the user’s profile section.
+When you create user groups, you can also select a group color for better visual recognition.
+Once the user group is created, you can assign a user to it by clicking the edit button in the user’s profile section.
 One customer can belong to multiple groups at the same time.
 Each user group you create will be automatically added to the Users Insights filter so that you can easily filter your customers by the group to which they belong.
-The custom user groups can be used as a tool for lead scoring.
-What this means is that you can create different lead groups and assign your customers accordingly.
+Custom user groups can be used as a tool for lead scoring.
+You can create different lead groups and assign your customers accordingly.

 Sometimes, when a team of people is working on the same system, it is important that the team members be able to share with each other notes about the customers.
-These notes are usually used for storing internal information about the customers, such as customer preferences, logging phone calls or documenting conversations with the customer.
+These notes are usually used for storing internal customer information, such as customer preferences, logging phone calls, or documenting conversations with the customer.
 You can add user notes via the user profile section of Users Insights.
 When a note is added, the plugin will automatically add the timestamp and the author of the note.
 Here is a short video showing how to add user notes with Users Insights and how to filter your customers by the notes added:

 3.Digging into your data

-Collecting and organizing your customer data is important, but the main goal is to be able to get valuable insights that you can use to improve your business.
+Collecting and organizing your customer data is important, but the main goal is to get valuable insights that you can use to improve your business.
 This is where the Users Insights filters come in.
-The Smart Filters are a powerful tool that allows you to easily search, segment and analyze your customer data.
+The Smart Filters are a powerful tool that allows you to easily search, segment, and analyze your customer data.
 You can search and filter your WordPress user data by different attributes and get a segmented list of your customers.
 You have the option to add as many filters as you want.
-This allows you to add additional filters to already filtered results; in this way you can further segment your results.
-This gives you the ability to create almost infinite combinations that you can use to create custom segments of your customers.
+This allows you to add additional filters to already filtered results; in this way, you can further segment your results.
+This allows you to create almost infinite combinations that you can use to create custom segments of your customers.
 You can see a full list of all the available fields that the Users Insights plugin supports here.
 Additionally, you have the ability to filter and segment your customers by any of the custom user fields you might create.